AVG Antivirus Review 2023

 Security & Performance

-To create a representative picture of how AVG Antivirus performs, we consulted AV-Test and AV-Comparatives , each of which regularly awards a range of antivirus programs separate scores for performance and security.
+To create a representative picture of how AVG Antivirus performs, we consulted AV-Test and AV-Comparatives.
+Both regularly award a range of antivirus programs performance and security scores.

 100% (6 / 6)